katherinemercedes/M1-Epicode/D5/D5B/README.txt

 Part two of exercise 5 from module one for EPICODE Web Developer Course.
-In this exercise the structure of a chess board was created using css selectors and absolute and relative positions.
+The goal of the exercise is to build a chess board structure playing css selectors, position absolute and relative.
 Live Preview: https://htmlpreview.github.io/?https://github.com/katherinemercedes/M1-Epicode/blob/main/D5/D5B/html/index.html

 Katherine Mercedes Ticlla Huatay